andytuba/procgiene/on/leave-laundry-in-dryer.md

 layout: layouts/post.njk
 ---

-TFW I start prepping laundry because my closet is empty of clean clothes, but I find a half a load in the "clean and dry" hamper, so I can delay running the machines until Monday daytime when the electricity is
+TFW I start prepping laundry because my closet is empty of clean clothes, but I find a half a load in the "clean and dry" hamper, so I can delay running the machines until Monday daytime when the electricity is cheaper.

 ---
 [&#x1F426;&#x1F4AC;](https://twitter.com/andytuba/status/1386009765818503171)